1896 Summer Olympics: Sailing and rowing

-The regatta was therefore postponed to three o'clock in the afternoon.
-In the afternoon however the storm was still on the increase, some of the lighter embarkations were thrown on the shore by the violence of the waves, and the elements continued to rage with such fury that every idea of a boatrace had to be given up.

-The German rower, Berthold Küttner, wrote several articles about the 1896 Games that were published in his Berlin rowing club's magazine in 1936 and reprinted in the Journal of Olympic History in 2012.
-He stated that he and Adolf Jäger had lined up for the start of the double sculls event.
-He further wrote that "The double scull would be the first to start because the wind had become much stronger.
-On a fishing boat we took our double scull to the starting line.
-We already had problems getting into the double scull because of the swells.
-From our opponents no one had appeared – although both Greeks and Italians had applied.
-Because a longer wait for them seemed pointless, the starter told us to sail without competition.

-"After the official salutation and presentation in the Court Loge, where many of the attendees could not hide a laugh about my clothing, Prince George, President of the Committee, praised me for our appearance at the racing track and presented me with the winners medal in bronze.
-At the same time he also gave me one for Bundesbruder Jäger.
-The commemorative medal, which each of the participants received, had already been presented to us earlier."

-He went on to state that the single sculls and race for naval boats were postponed until the following day, then ultimately cancelled when the weather worsened.
-The International Olympic Committee does not recognize any of this.
+Rowing races were scheduled for the next day, 1 April 1896 (Julian).
+Poor weather caused the event to be postponed to 3 pm and German Berthold Küttner stated that he and Adolf Jäger had lined up for the start of the double sculls, the first event to take place.
+The event was further postponed to the next day, but the German team still completed the event in the bad weather: they were presented with the winners medal upon the completion of their row.
+The next day, the event was formally cancelled when the weather worsened.
+The International Olympic Committee does not recognize Küttner's recollection of the events.

 Shooting

-Held at a range at Kallithea, the shooting competition consisted of five events—two using a rifle and three with the pistol.
+Held at a range at Kallithea, the shooting competition consisted of five events—two using a rifle and three with a pistol.
 The first event, the military rifle, was won by Pantelis Karasevdas, the only competitor to hit the target with all of his shots.
 The second event, for military pistols, was dominated by two American brothers: John and Sumner Paine.
 They became the first siblings to finish first and second in the same event.
-To avoid embarrassing their hosts, the brothers decided that only one of them would compete in the next pistol event, the free pistol.
-Sumner Paine won that event, thereby becoming the first relative of an Olympic champion to become Olympic champion himself.
+To avoid embarrassing their hosts, the brothers decided that John would withdraw from the free pistol event.
+Sumner Paine won that event, becoming the first relative of an Olympic champion to become Olympic champion himself.

-The Paine brothers did not compete in the 25-meter pistol event, as the event judges determined that their weapons were not of the required calibre.
-In their absence, Ioannis Phrangoudis won.
-The final event, the free rifle, began on the same day.
-However, the event could not be completed due to darkness and was finalised the next morning, when Georgios Orphanidis was crowned the champion.
+The Paine brothers did not compete in the 25-meter pistol event, as the event judges determined that their weapons were not of the required calibre; Ioannis Phrangoudis won the event.
+The final event, the free rifle, could not be completed due to darkness and was finalised the next morning, with Georgios Orphanidis winning the competition.